sebastiencaille/sky-lib/skylib-java/README.md

 final DynamicView listDynamicView = new DynamicView();
 BooleanProperty reverseOrder = ...
-model.reverseOrder.bind(selected(... some checkbox ...)); // the model is modified by the component model.reverseOrder.bind(listDynamicView.reverseOrder());  // the filter is modified by the model
+model.reverseOrder.bind(selected(... some checkbox ...)); // the model is modified by the component model.reverseOrder.bind(listDynamicView);  // the model directly modifies the view

 ListModel<TestObject> model = new RootListModel<>(ListViews.sorted(NATURAL_ORDER));
 ListModel<TestObject> filteredModel = new ChildListModel<>(model, listDynamicView);